einarwh/Metarx/README.md

 However, we have more interesting programs hosted, like Rosie.
 Rosie uses Roslyn to compile submitted programs on the fly, and host them at urls of their own.
 In effect, it produces an IObservable of .NET programs from an IObservable of source code strings.

 In practice, a program submitted to Rosie should have the following behaviour: when executed, it should produce a new IObservable that accepts input and output over HTTP, at a url set up by Nancy.
-In terms of Rx, we submit programs that act as a select on the posted data.
+In terms of Rx, we submit programs that act as a Select on the posted data.

 Rosie is program 0.
 We can submit programs to Rosie like this: